Beach volleyball: Junior

-Uniform controversy
+Uniform

 In 1999, the FIVB standardized beach volleyball uniforms, with the swimsuit becoming the required uniform for both men and women.
 Women were required to wear two-piece bikinis, while men were required to wear shorts that were no longer than 20 cm above the knees.
 This drew the ire of some athletes.

 According to current FIVB rules, female beach volleyball players have the option of playing in shorts or a one-piece swimsuit.
 Most players, however, prefer the two-piece bikini.
 Competitors such as Natalie Cook and Holly McPeak have confirmed the FIVB's claims that the uniforms are practical for a sport played on sand during the heat of summer, with McPeak saying that the two-piece is more comfortable and allows for a greater range of motion while the one-piece has the further problem of trapping sand.
 British Olympian Denise Johns claimed that the regulation uniform is intended to be "sexy" and to draw attention.
 Other players have argued that the bikini is tied to the sport's "beach culture".

 During the 2004 Summer Olympic Games, a study was conducted on the camera angles during the beach volleyball games.
 20% of the camera angles were focused on the chest area and 17% of the angles were focused on the buttock area.
 The study concludes that this implies the look of the players is having a greater impact on fans than their actual athleticism.

 Some conservative cultures have expressed religious objections to the swimsuit as a uniform.
 At the 2007 South Pacific Games, rules were adjusted to require less revealing shorts and cropped sports tops.
 At the 2006 Asian Games, only one Muslim country fielded a team in the women's competition, amid concerns the uniform was inappropriate.

 In early 2012, the FIVB announced it would allow shorts (maximum length 3 cm above the knee) and sleeved tops at the London 2012 Olympics.
 The federation spokesman said that "many of these countries have religious and cultural requirements so the uniform needed to be more flexible".
 In fact, the weather was so cold for the evening games at London 2012 that the players sometimes had to wear shirts and leggings.